meshery/meshery/docs/pages/installation/eks.md

 |:------------------|:-------------------:|:-------------------------------------------------------------|:--------------------------|
 |                   | --system config     | configures Meshery with the kubeconfig, generated with the help of user details, to provide cluster access for public clouds(EKS). | `mesheryctl system config gke --token "PATH TO TOKEN"` |

-Once configured, head over to the Quick Start Guide and continue with the steps outlined for <a href = "https://github.com/layer5io/meshery/blob/d75b6eec23021a1d8d3a38ec890fb10d44af3a35/docs/pages/installation/eks.md#managed-kubernetes"> EKS </a>.
+Once configured, head over to the Quick Start Guide and continue with the steps outlined for [EKS](/docs/installation/eks#manual-configuration).

 ## **Manual Configuration**